zzzprojects/learn-orm/tutorials/ef-code-first-store-functions/getting-started.md

 When Entity Framework 6.1 was released, store functions such as, TVFs and Stored Procedures were only supported in Database First.

-**Detached.Mappers.EntityFramework** is a NuGet library that supports store functions like table valued functions, scalar user defined functions and stored procedures for Entity Framework Code First.
+**EntityFramework.CodeFirstStoreFunctions** is a NuGet library that supports store functions like table valued functions, scalar user defined functions and stored procedures for Entity Framework Code First.

 ## Installation